fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Take us to the view savings form.
 Input data and actions: We click on savings and aftwerwards on view savings Expected Result: Take us to the Bank's view savings form.
-Obtained Result: The webapp took us to the view savings form.

 26)
 Title : Should filter the table.